Lichauco Heritage House: Architecture and style

-Standing in front of the house is a 200-year-old balete tree (strangler fig).
+Standing between the river and the house is a balete tree (strangler fig) of uncertain age.
 This tree was declared by the Department of Environment and Natural Resources as the second heritage tree within Manila.
 The Lichauco balete tree is the eighth Heritage Tree proclaimed in Metro Manila, However, it is the first heritage tree to be declared inside a residential compound.